dianasulyma/dianasulyma/README.md

 📘 I’m currently learning about responsible AI practices and developing a project that can assess organization's maturity when it comes to responsible AI.

-🩻 Recently implemented parameter-efficient-fine0tuning (PEFT) on an LLM.
-Model was fine-tuned on medical domain expertise, and is available on HuggingFace: https://huggingface.co/Deanna/doctorgpt-ft.
+🩻 Recently implemented parameter-efficient-fine-tuning (PEFT) on an LLM.
+Model was fine-tuned on medical domain expertise and is now available on HuggingFace: https://huggingface.co/Deanna/doctorgpt-ft.